nogibjj/Project-2-Elisa-Chen/README.md

 Remember to add a graph

 ## Motivation
 We are provided a vast amount of data in today's digital world.
-This has enabled us as humans to make better decisions and to expand our capabilities in high-tech like AI and Machine Learning.
-However, at times, we might need to partition our data into smaller parts due to convenience or for processing purposes:
+This has enabled us as humans to make better decisions and to expand our capabilities in AI and Machine Learning.
+However, at times, we might need to partition our data into smaller parts for convenience or for processing purposes:
 1. Certain systems / platforms have limitations on the size of data they can send / receive (EX: emails can typically only attach 25MB worth of data, Standard GitHub can only commit up to 100Mb worth of data)
 2. Data Scientists might want to partition data for cross-validation or general model testing purposes
 3. Easier control over data pipelines if input files are distributed (EX: any corrupted files can be removed without breaking the whole pipeline)